 How to Add Image in the Title Bar

-The majority of websites add an icon or image logo in the title bar.
-The icon logo is also called a favicon.
+Most websites add an icon or image logo in the title bar.
+This icon logo is also called a favicon and can be useful for user engagement.

-Example of adding an image in the title bar:¶
+Example of adding an image in the title bar:

 <!DOCTYPE html>